Malmstrom UFO incident: Public claims by Robert Salas

-In August 13, 1996, the Great Falls Tribune published an article about Robert Salas and his story of a UFO report associated with the Echo Flight malfunction.
-Robert Salas had been a 26 year old Air Force Lieutenant during the 1967 malfunction.
+On August 13, 1996, the Great Falls Tribune published an article about Robert Salas and his story of a UFO report associated with the Echo Flight malfunction.
+Robert Salas had been a 26-year-old Air Force lieutenant during the 1967 malfunction.

 According to Salas, on the night of the malfunction, he was assigned to the underground capsule at the complex.
-According to Salas, a security guard on the surface contacted him to report flying objects in the distance doing strange maneuvers; Later, guards reported seeing a glowing red object hovering above the front gate.
+According to him, a security guard on the surface contacted him to report flying objects in the distance doing strange maneuvers; later, guards reported seeing a glowing red object hovering above the front gate.
 According to Salas, minutes later the complex's ten Minutemen nuclear missiles went offline.
 The red object reportedly disappeared and maintenance crews took a full day to restore the system to operational status.

-In the August 1996 piece, Salas denies being a "UFO junkie" and doesn't suggest extra-terrestrial involvement; He further says he wants to find answers to the mystery, requesting anyone with information to contact him.
+In the August 1996 piece, Salas denies being a "UFO junkie" and doesn't suggest extra-terrestrial involvement; he further says he wants to find answers to the mystery, requesting anyone with information to contact him.

 Promotion in media

-In 2000, the story began to be covered in papers throught the region.
+In 2000, the story began to be covered in papers through the region.

 In 2001, the incident was featured in the Missoula Independent.
 That year, Air Force documents on the incident were released under the Freedom of Information Act.
 The Independent returned to the topic the following year.

 In 2005, Salas authored Faded Giant on the topic of UFOs.
 By 2005, Salas speculated the government was covering up evidence of extraterrestrials in order to exploit their technology for weaponry.

 In 2008, UFO author Robert Hastings discussed the incident in his book UFOs and Nukes.
 Salas authored a letter to the editor defending the book from criticism by skeptics.

 On September 27, 2010, Salas appeared at the National Press Club in Washington D.C., along with other UFO speakers.
 In 2014, Salas authored a second book Unidentified: The UFO Phenomenon.
 In 2017, the Great Falls Tribune marked the event's 50th anniversary.
 In 2023, Salas authored a third book: UAPs and the Nuclear Puzzle.